 Verse 17: Po al cjapà pôre: then he took fright.
 Jacob says: ce trement che al è chest santuari (how awesome is this sanctuary).
 Trement can also mean frightful; in this context, Jacob has experienced fear mixed with reverence, and so trement is probably better taken here as awesome, awe-inducing, rather than frightful.
 He says: cheste e je propit la cjase di Diu (this is the very house of God) e la puarte dal cîl (and the gate of heaven).

 Verse 18: Jevât prin dal dì: having arisen in the early morning.
 The text of this verse continues: al cjolè la piere (he took the stone) che al veve poiât il cjâf (with which he had supported his head) e le metè in pîts usance un colonel (and he set it afoot as a pillar [after the manner of a pillar]) e le ongè parsore vie cul vueli (and anointed it on top with oil).
 The anointing of the stone with oil was a symbolic gesture meant to consecrate the spot where God had manifested himself to Jacob.

-Verse 19: Al clamà chel lûc Betel (he named that site Bethel; he called that place Bethel), ma prime la citât si clamave Luz (but previously the city was called Luz).
+Verse 19: Al clamà chel lûc Betel (he called that site Bethel), ma prime la citât si clamave Luz (but previously the city was called Luz).